-Charity Pro Travel is a travel site and fundraising platform offering discount travel packages that donate a percentage of the membership fees and commissions to consumer chosen charities.
+Charity Pro Travel is a travel site and fundraising platform offering discount travel packages that donate a percentage of the membership fees and commissions to consumer-chosen charities.
 The company was founded in 2008 when Megan Maloney lost three family members to cancer within 12 months.
 She approached her father with ideas to integrate philanthropy into the travel site he was developing, and Charity Pro Travel was created.
 However, after a successful test launch and massive media success surrounding the project, Maloney put the platform on hold to further her education.

 Charity Pro Travel came to Otter PR already having strong, organic press in the past and several celebrity contacts in their pocket.
 Spokesperson Megan Maloney was only 11 years old when she and her father created the first incarnation of the company in 2008.
-The donations she made to cancer charities brought media attention to Megan and The Maloneys were invited on national television shows, such as Ellen, and The Los Angeles Times put her and her story on the front page of their travel section.
+The donations she made to cancer charities brought media attention to Megan, and The Maloneys were invited on national television shows such as “Ellen.”
+In addition, “The Los Angeles Times” put her and her story on the front page of their travel section.

 Business Impact (results)

-Travel podcasts like The Informed Traveler jumped to interview Charity Pro Travel, with the show being posted on several major platforms like, Spotify, Apple Podcasts, OMNY.fm, Global News, Curious Cast, and live on their air 770 CHQR Calgary and 630 CHED in Edmonton.
+Travel podcasts like “The Informed Traveler” jumped to interview Charity Pro Travel, with the show being posted on several major platforms like Spotify, Apple Podcasts, OMNY.fm, Global News, Curious Cast, and live on their air 770 CHQR Calgary and 630 CHED in Edmonton.

-Megan was a guest on a live TV segment discussing travel amidst the new Delta Variant on Great Day St. Louis with Laura Bettinger, KMOV 4.
-Charity Pro Travel also had feature articles published in LA Weekly, Beyond The Crib, Readers Digest and Business Partner Magazine.
+Megan was a guest on a live TV segment discussing travel amidst the new Delta Variant on “Great Day St. Louis” with Laura Bettinger, KMOV 4.
+Charity Pro Travel also had feature articles published in LA Weekly, Beyond The Crib, Readers Digest, and Business Partner Magazine.

-Keith Hudson was invited for a video interview with a Christian outlet, The Bravely Daily, where he discussed Charity Pro Travel, how to donate to churches and other charities through travel and his own ministry.
+Keith Hudson was invited for a video interview with a Christian outlet, “The Bravely Daily,” where he discussed Charity Pro Travel as well as how to donate to churches and other charities through travel and his ministry.